Roald Amundsen: South Pole Expedition

 Using skis and dog sleds for transportation, Amundsen and his men created supply depots at 80°, 81° and 82° South on the Barrier, along a line directly south to the Pole.
-Amundsen also planned to kill most of his dogs on the way and use them as a source for fresh meat.
-As he went he butchered some of the dogs and fed them to the remaining dogs, as well as eating some himself.
+Those stores proved inadequate, so Amundsen killed some of the dogs for food, which he later wrote he enjoyed, writing: "it is anything but a real hardship to eat dog flesh."
 A small group, including Hjalmar Johansen, Kristian Prestrud and Jørgen Stubberud, set out on 8 September, but had to abandon their trek due to extreme temperatures.
 The painful retreat caused a quarrel within the group, and Amundsen sent Johansen and the other two men to explore King Edward VII Land.

 A second attempt, with a team of five made up of Olav Bjaaland, Helmer Hanssen, Sverre Hassel, Oscar Wisting and Amundsen, departed base camp on 19 October.
 They took four sledges and 52 dogs.
 Using a route along the previously unknown Axel Heiberg Glacier, they arrived at the edge of the Polar Plateau on 21 November after a four-day climb.
 The team and 16 dogs arrived at the pole on 14 December, a month before Scott's group.
 (Note: Some sources give the date as 15 December.
 Fram crossed the International Date Line shortly before arriving at the Bay of Whales, and thereby "lost" a day.
 Since the western and eastern hemispheres are conjoined at the South Pole, either date can be considered as correct, though Amundsen gives 14 December, both in his first telegraphed report on arrival in Hobart, and in his fuller account The South Pole.)
 Amundsen named their South Pole camp Polheim.
 Amundsen renamed the Antarctic Plateau as King Haakon VII's Plateau.
 They left a small tent and letter stating their accomplishment, in case they did not return safely to Framheim.

 The team arrived at Framheim on 25 January 1912, with 11 surviving dogs.
 They made their way off the continent and to Hobart, Australia, where Amundsen publicly announced his success on 7 March 1912.
 He telegraphed news to backers.

 Amundsen's expedition benefited from his careful preparation, good equipment, appropriate clothing, a simple primary task, an understanding of dogs and their handling, and the effective use of skis.
 In contrast to the misfortunes of Scott's team, Amundsen's trek proved relatively smooth and uneventful.